05802/05802.github.io/_posts/2020-05-17-WeekAhead.md

 * WED MAY 20 0830 - Canadian CPI

 * THR MAY 21 0830 - Philly Fed Manufacturing Index
-* THR MAY 21 0945 - Perliminary MAY PMI
+* THR MAY 21 0945 - Preliminary MAY PMI

 ## THEMES